MicrosoftDocs/Hololens/hololens/app-deploy-app-installer.md

 > [!NOTE]
 > This feature was made available in [Windows Holographic, version 20H2 – December 2020 Update](hololens-release-notes.md).
 Ensure your device is [updated](hololens-update-hololens.md) to use this feature.

 We have **added a new capability (App Installer) to allow you to install applications more seamlessly** on your HoloLens 2 devices.
-The feature will be **on by default for unmanaged devices**.
-To prevent disruption to enterprises, app installer will be **not be available for managed devices** at this time.
+The feature is **on by default for unmanaged devices**.
+To prevent disruption to enterprises, app installer is **not be available for managed devices** at this time.

 A device is considered “managed” if **any** of the following are true: